cjsilman/Interactive-Python-Calculator/README.md

 Every aspect of this calculator was designed without using QTDesigner.

-This calculator has most of the capabilities of the standard Windows Calculator.
-To build ontop of it, this calculator provides some extra intuitive features to help accelerate and improve ease of use.
+This calculator has most of the capabilities of the Standard Windows Calculator.
+It was meant to serve as a way to experiment with PyQt and get better at writing code in Python.

 ![image](https://user-images.githubusercontent.com/75451857/184056704-9bc67a3e-0e49-4e46-8ec0-9e8e75ce08ac.png)

-Some features include basic automatic expression evaluation without the need to press the '=' button.
+Some features include basic automatic expression evaluation.
-- Unlike the windows standard calculator, using buttons such as 1/x, x^2, %, etc. require an extra press of the button to see what the expression actually equates to

-You are also able to completely edit expressions with the backspace button, even allowing you to change the operator after typing the second operand.
+You can also completely edit expressions with the backspace button, even allowing you to change the operator after typing the second operand.

-I am looking to later on include memory management and basic handling of imaginary numbers.